Optimal subgraph structures in scale-free configuration models: Introduction

-\paragraph{The erased configuration model.} Given a positive integer $n$ and a \emph{degree sequence}, i.e., a sequence of $n$ positive integers $(D_1,D_2,\ldots,D_n)$, the \emph{configuration model} is a (multi)graph where vertex $i$ has degree $D_i$.
-It is defined as follows, see e.g., \cite{bollobas2001} or \cite[Chapter 7]{hofstad2009}.
-Given a degree sequence $\bfdit$ with $\sum_{i\in[n]} D_i$ even, we start with $d_j$ free half-edges adjacent to vertex $j$, for $j=1, \ldots, n$.
-The configuration model is constructed by successively pairing, uniformly at random, free half-edges into edges, until no free half-edges remain.
-The wonderful property of the configuration model is that, conditionally on obtaining a simple graph, the resulting graph is a {\em uniform} graph with the prescribed degrees.
-This is why the configuration model is often used as a {\em null model} for real-world networks with given degrees.
+\paragraph{The erased configuration model.} Let $[n]=\{1,2,\ldots,n\}$.
+Given a \emph{degree sequence}, i.e., a sequence of $n$ positive integers $\boldsymbol{D}=(D_1,D_2,\ldots,D_n)$, the \emph{configuration model} is a (multi)graph with vertex set $[n]$, where vertex $v\in[n]$ has degree $D_v$.
+It is defined as follows, see e.g., \cite{bollobas2001} or \cite[Chapter 7]{hofstad2009}: given a degree sequence with $\sum_{v\in[n]} D_v$ even, we start with $D_v$ free half-edges adjacent to vertex $v$, for $v\in[n]$.
+The configuration model is constructed by successively pairing, uniformly at random, free half-edges into edges and removing them from the set of free half-edges, until no free half-edges remain.
+Conditionally on obtaining a simple graph, the resulting graph is a {\em uniform} sample from the ensemble of simple graphs with the prescribed degree sequence~\cite[Chapter 7]{hofstad2009}.
+This is why the configuration model is often used as a {\em model} for real-world networks with given degrees.
 The {\em erased configuration model} is the model where all multiple edges are merged and all self-loops are removed.

 In this paper, we study the setting where the degree distribution has {\em infinite variance}.
-Then the number of self-loops and multiple edges in the configuration model tends to infinity in probability (see e.g., \cite[Chapter 7]{hofstad2009}), so that the configuration model results in a multigraph with high probability and the number of erased edges is large~\cite{Hoorn2015} (yet small compared to the total number of edges).
-In particular, we take the degrees $\bfdit$ to be an i.i.d.\ sample from of a random variable $D$ such that
+Then the number of erased edges is large~\cite{Hoorn2015} (yet small compared to the total number of edges).
+In particular, we take the degrees to be an i.i.d.\ copies of a random variable $D$ such that